regina-normal/regina/python/docstrings/README.txt

-The pybind11_mkdoc directory contains a checkout of pybind11_mkdoc:
+The pybind11_mkdoc directory contains a heavily modified version of pybind11_mkdoc.
+The original was taken from:

   https://github.com/pybind/pybind11_mkdoc (commit eec43da56)

-There are additional local modifications to reflect the way that Regina uses its own custom doxygen tags, and to reduce the amount of unwanted noise in the output.
+The local modifications reorganise the way docstrings are stored and accessed, strip out a significant amount of unwanted noise (duplicates and/or methods that Regina does not bind in python), and better reflect Regina's use of doxygen tags.

-This tool also requires the python clang bindings (on debian/ubuntu, install the python3-clang package).
+This tool requires the python clang bindings (on debian/ubuntu, install the package python3-clang).

-This tool is designed to be used by the Regina developers only; it is not meant to form part of Regina's usual build process, and it may be tailored to a setup specific to the developers' machine(s).
+This tool is designed to be used by the Regina developers only; it is not meant to form part of Regina's usual build process.
+To regenerate all docstrings, run ./gendoc.sh.
+To regenerate only some of the docstrings, you can pass ./gendoc.sh an optional list of engine subdirectories.

 ----------------------------------------------------------------------------

-The pybind11_mkdoc tool is distributed under the following license:
+The upstream pybind11_mkdoc tool is distributed under the following license:

   The MIT License (MIT)